Umuzi-org/tech-department/_index.md

 This is a guide to the Tech Department and how it works.
 It contains contact details, important links to documents we use and software that are useful.

 ##Ground Rules
-In order to be efficient and productive we have some ground that everyone is expected to adhere to:
+ In order to be efficient and productive we have some ground rules:

-- You are expected to be at your desk most of the time.
+You are expected to be at your desk most of the time between *9am and 5pm (barring lunch)*

 - Don't be late for workshops.
 - Don't be late for standup.
 - Don't be disruptive and noisy in the work area, this is a place for focus.